 Asymptomatic Persons Who are Exposed to Someone with COVID-19 (No Quarantine) Recommended Actions Everyone, regardless of vaccination status.
 Persons infected within the prior 30 days do not need to be tested, quarantined, or excluded from work unless symptoms develop.
 Test within 3-5 days after last exposure.
-Per CDPH masking guidance, close contacts should wear a well-fitting mask around others for a total of 10 days, persons may remove their mask sooner than Day 10 with two sequential negative tests one day apart Strongly encouraged to get vaccinated or boosted.
+Close contacts should wear a well-fitting mask around others for a total of 10 days, especially in indoor settings and when near those at higher risk for severe COVID-19 disease (see masking section below for additional information).
+Strongly encouraged to get vaccinated or boosted.
+If symptoms develop, test and stay home (see earlier section on symptomatic persons), AND

-If symptoms develop, test and stay home (see earlier section on symptomatic persons), AND If test result is positive, follow isolation recommendations above (Table 1).
+If test result is positive, follow isolation recommendations above (Table 1).